-7) Raynaud's deformation to Witt vectors $W_2(k)$ over a field k of characteristic p [64] (which again leads to operators from characteristic zero to characteristic p which cannot be iterated; loosely speaking $W_2(k)$ in Raynaud's approach is replaced in our theory by $W_2(W(k))$).
+7) Raynaud's deformation to Witt vectors $W_2(k)$ over a field k of characteristic p [63] (which again leads to operators from characteristic zero to characteristic p which cannot be iterated; loosely speaking $W_2(k)$ in Raynaud's approach is replaced in our theory by $W_2(W(k))$).

-8) the work of Soulé, Deitmar, Connes, Berkovich, and many others on the "geometry over the field \mathbb{F}1 with one element".
-In their work passing from the geometry over \mathbb{Z} to the geometry over \mathbb{F}1 amounts to removing part of the structure defining commutative rings, e.g. removing addition and hence considering multiplicative monoids instead of rings.
-On the contrary our theory can be seen as a tentative approach to \mathbb{F}1 (cf. the Introduction to [16]) that passes from \mathbb{Z} to \mathbb{F}1 by adding structure to the commutative rings, specifically adding the operator(s) δ_p .
-This point of view was independently proposed (in a much more systematic form) by Borger [6].
-Borger's philosophy is global in the sense that it involves all the primes (instead of just one prime as in our work) and it also proposes to see "positivity" as the corresponding story at the "infinite" prime; making our theory fit into Borger's larger picture is an intriguing challenge.
+8) the work of Soulé, Deitmar, Connes, and many others on the "geometry over the field \mathbb{F}1 with one element".
+(In their work passing from the geometry over \mathbb{Z} to the geometry over \mathbb{F}1 amounts to removing part of the structure defining commutative rings, e.g. removing addition and hence considering multiplicative monoids instead of rings.
+On the contrary our approach (cf. the Introduction to [16]), and Borger's [3], can be seen as a way of passing from \mathbb{Z} to \mathbb{F}1 by adding structure to the commutative rings, specifically adding the operator(s) δ_p).

-9) the work of Joyal [49] and Borger [4, 5] on the Witt functor; the Witt functor is a right adjoint to the forgetful functor from " δ -rings" to rings as opposed to the arithmetic jet functor which is a left adjoint to the same forgetful functor.
-As it is usually the case the left and right stories turn out to be rather different.
+9) the work of Joyal [49] on the Witt functor (which is a right adjoint to the forgetful functor from " δ -rings" to rings as opposed to our arithmetic jet functor which is a left adjoint to the same forgetful functor.
+As it is usually the case the left and right stories turn out to be rather different.)